IuliiaKonovalova/school_app/README.md

   ![Sales page.
 Add New Sale Button](documentation/features/sales_page/sales_page_add_sale_button.png)

-It has a title "Sales", datepicker sorting bar and a table with the sales.
+It has the title "Sales", datepicker sorting bar, and a table with the sales.

 The sorting bar has 2 datepickers, one for the start date and one for the end date.
 The sales are sorted by the start date.
 There is a button "Search" on the right side of the sorting bar. after picking dates and clicking on the "Search" button, the sales will be filtered by the dates.